 Aboriginal Elder Harold Thomas, a Luritja man from Central Australia, designed the Aboriginal flag in 1971.
 It was created as a symbol of unity and national identity for Aboriginal people during the land rights movement of the early 1970s.
 The bright colours of the Aboriginal flag are no coincidence.
 Harold Thomas used them deliberately "to be eye-catching in land rights protests".

-Aboriginal activist Gary Foley took the flag to the east coast of Australia where it was promoted and eventually recognised as the official flag of Australia’s First Peoples.
+History: Aboriginal activist Gary Foley took the flag to the east coast of Australia where it was promoted and eventually recognised as the official flag of Australia’s First Peoples.
 Cathy Freeman brought the flag to the international stage during her victory lap after winning the 200m at the 1994 Commonwealth Games (and again after winning the 400m at the 2000 Olympic Games in Sydney).

 The Aboriginal flag was first displayed on 12 July 1971 on National Aborigines Day, at Victoria Square in Adelaide.
 It was also used at the Tent Embassy in Canberra in 1972.